ebahsini/mp-serverless-kinesis-demo/services/README.md

 Configuration as code is marvelous.
 But it can also lead one to a dark place.

-For all this to work, you should have (or create) a private subnet and security group for redis, and a simple, single shard Kinesis stream in the same region.
-SES validated emails help, too.
+For all this to work, you should have (or create) subnets (private and public) and security group for redis, and a simple, single shard Kinesis stream in the same region.

 You could skip the SES, any notification service could work.
-Alerting is not crucial to the demo.
+A good explaination of the nextwork setup (public subnet with igw routing and associated nat, and corresponding private subnet with local and nat routing) is found on stackoverflow ["AWS: Sending email through SES from Lambda"](http://stackoverflow.com/questions/38379117/aws-sending-email-through-ses-from-lambda).

 The essence of the exercise is to show how simple and pragmatic it can be to glean analytics from a stream.
 The example data is purposefully kept trivial, but it would help greatly to understand this is for processing 100s of millions of log entries per day.